leapfrogtechnology/android-guidelines/README.md

 #### 1.3.2.3 Menu files

-Similar to layout files, menu files should match the name of the component.
-For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`
+Similar to layout files, menu files should match the name of the component preceded by `menu_`.
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `menu_activity_user.xml`

-A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

 #### 1.3.2.4 Values files

 Resource files in the values folder should be __plural__, e.g. `strings.xml`, `styles.xml`, `colors.xml`, `dimens.xml`, `attrs.xml`
-### 1.4 gitignore

-A reference on `.gitignore` file used in our projects can be found [here](https://github.com/github/gitignore/blob/master/Android.gitignore).
-The file is based on the guidelines provided in [Github's gitignore template](https://github.com/github/gitignore/blob/master/Android.gitignore).

-[Here] (https://github.com/github/gitignore/blob/master/Android.gitignore) is a sample of gitignore file.

 ## 2. Code Guidelines